HeikoKramer/win-wsl_dotfiles/README.md

 underlying cmdlets.

 Theme files live beside the module in the `themes` folder.
 Create new themes by following the schema shown in `example.yml`.
+Wallpaper entries are optional—leave the `wallpaper.path` or `targets.windows.wallpaper` values empty (`''`) to skip changing the desktop background when applying a theme.